Ryan-Millard/React-Tutorial/README.md

 ## Foreword

 Welcome!
 We value your contributions and appreciate your interest in making this project better.
-Before proceeding with your pull request, please take a moment to review the guidelines below.
+Before proceeding with a pull request, please take a moment to review the guidelines below.

 ## Getting Started